-Water-Quality Goal Team and input from STAR.
-The factors are considered to have equal priority, and with some addition details in the associated Logic and Action Plan:
+The factors for the Water Quality Standards Attainment and Monitoring Outcome have been updated based on needs of the Water-Quality Goal Implementation Team and input from STAR.
+The factors are considered to have equal priority, and some additional details are in the associated Logic and Action Plan:

 - Enhanced Monitoring: Enhanced monitoring is needed to adequately assess water-quality standards in all tidal segments and better detect and link watershed changes to management actions.
 It is necessary to sustain and grow the CBP monitoring program's capacity in order to meet the partnership's needs.
 Inflation, replacing aging infrastructure and lost partnerships have all put pressure on the existing monitoring program.
-The Scientific, Technical Assessment and Reporting (STAR) team and its workgroups have discussed gap-filling opportunities in meetings and Science and Technical Advisory Committee (STAC) workshops.
-Commitments to incorporating new partners, technologies and assessment protocols that leverage existing programming while adapting and enhancing approaches will be strategically necessary to sustain the monitoring capacity into the future. - Improved analysis and reporting of attainment and trends results: Information is needed to better assess incremental progress toward standards attainment and load reductions.
-There is significant CBP partnership investment in updating the science that underpins advances in modeling, monitoring and management tools and assessments.
+The Scientific, Technical Assessment and Reporting (STAR) team and its workgroups have discussed gap-filling opportunities in meetings and Scientific and Technical Advisory Committee (STAC) workshops.
+Commitments to incorporating new partners, technologies and assessment protocols that leverage existing programming while adapting and enhancing approaches will be necessary to sustain the monitoring capacity into the future. - Improved analysis and reporting of water quality attainment and nontidal and tidal trend results: Information is needed to better assess incremental progress toward water quality standards attainment and load reductions.
+There is significant CBP partnership investment in updating the science that underpins advances in modeling, monitoring, and management tools and assessments.
 Substantial publication efforts were initiated under the Bay TMDL's midpoint assessment.
-Synthesis and communication of science findings and needs will be linked to CAST and the data dashboard.
+Synthesis and communication of science findings and needs will be linked to CAST and the CBP Watershed Data Dashboard.
 Appropriate information, including presentations, will be posted to the Integrated Trends Analysis Team (ITAT) webpage and Phase III WIP webpage on chesapeakebay.net.
-While key products were provided, there is still a need for additional synthesis and communications of new findings to explain factors affecting water quality trends and linkages between sources and ecosystem response to support adaptive management. - Improve understanding and communication of the factors affecting the water-quality and influence of management practices: More in-depth analysis and communication is needed to inform jurisdictional decisions on nutrient and sediment practices for the WIP 2025 outcome.
-Based on the current science and the associated CBP modeling system, the CBP partnership has projected that implementing practices for reducing nitrogen, phosphorus and sediment loads should achieve applicable water quality standards in the Bay.
-Improved understanding of the following elements could further enhance decision-making and implementation for the Phase III WIPs: - The factors affecting the time it will take to see improvements (i.e., "lag times") between implementation of practices and responses in water quality. - Factors in addition to nitrogen, phosphorus and sediment pollutant load reduction that affect response of dissolved oxygen (DO), water clarity, SAV and chlorophyll. - The relationships between water quality improvements and the recovery of habitat conditions for fish and shellfish populations. - $\circ$ How population changes and economic influences impact restoration activities. - The effects of climate change due to increased temperatures and sea level rise in the estuary. - How increases in plant and animal biomass in response to improved water quality improves the assimilative capacity of the system for nutrients and sediment. - Uncertainty associated with model projections - Improve understanding of Co Benefits between water-quality practices and other CBP outcomes.
-Address gaps on co-benefits between nutrient and sediment reductions and selected CBP outcomes including toxic contaminants, SAV, fish habitat, and climate resiliency.
+While key products were provided, there is still a need for additional synthesis and communications of new findings to explain factors affecting water quality trends and linkages between sources and ecosystem response to support adaptive management. - Improved understanding and communication of the factors affecting the water quality and influence of management practices: More in-depth analysis and communication is needed to inform jurisdictional decisions on nutrient and sediment practices for the WIP 2025 outcome.
+Based on the current science and the associated CBP modeling system, the CBP partnership has projected that implementing practices for reducing nitrogen, phosphorus, and sediment loads should achieve applicable water quality standards in the Bay.
+Improved understanding of the following elements could further enhance decision-making and implementation for the Phase III WIPs: - The factors affecting the time it will take to see improvements (i.e., "lag times") between implementation of practices and responses in water quality. - Factors in addition to nitrogen, phosphorus, and sediment pollutant load reduction that affect response of dissolved oxygen, water clarity, SAV and chlorophyll-a.

+- The relationships between water quality improvements and the recovery of habitat conditions for fish and shellfish populations. - $\circ$ $\;$ How population changes and economic influences impact restoration activities. - The effects of climate change due to increased temperatures and sea level rise in the estuary and changes in precipitation and runoff in the streams. - How increases in plant and animal biomass in response to improved water quality improves the assimilative capacity of the system for nutrients and sediment. - Uncertainty associated with model projections. - Improved understanding and communication of multiple benefits between water-quality restoration and other CBP outcomes.
+Address gaps in knowledge of multiple benefits to selected CBP outcomes including toxic contaminants, SAV, fish habitat, and climate resiliency that are created through implementation of practices designed to reduce nutrients and sediment.

-V. Current Efforts and Gaps
+IV.
+Current Efforts and Gaps